Do you wish to be a successful front end developer?

-- Design Tools: Being able to have a basic understanding of image manipulation, create graphical components, retouch images, design user interfaces, or just set up certain information using graphics, illustrations, and/or images for your website is a huge bonus.
-It speeds up your productivity, and better gives you value whether you work professionally at a company or startup, you actively freelance.
+Design Tools: It is a huge bonus to have a basic understanding of image manipulation, creating graphical components, retouching images, designing user interfaces, or merely setting up certain information using graphics, illustrations, or images for your website.

 Web Performance Optimization (WPO)